This Day in History: May 28

 On this day, May 28 …

-2016: Harambe the gorilla is shot and killed after grabbing and dragging a three-year-old boy who climbed into the enclosure at the Cincinnati Zoo and Botanical Garden.
+2016: Harambe the gorilla is shot and killed after grabbing and dragging a 3-year-old boy who climbed into the enclosure at the Cincinnati Zoo and Botanical Garden.

 Also on this day:

-1977: 165 people are killed when a fire races through the Beverly Hills Supper Club in Southgate, Ky.
+- 1977: A fire races through the Beverly Hills Supper Club in Southgate, Ky., and kills 165 people.

-1987: Mathias Rust, a young West German pilot, lands a private plane in Moscow's Red Square without authorization.
-(Rust would be help by the Soviets until the following year.)
+- 1987: Mathias Rust, a young West German pilot, lands a private plane in Moscow's Red Square without authorization.
+(Rust would be freed by the Soviets the following year.)

-2003: President George W. Bush signs a $350 billion tax-cut package, the third largest in history at the time.
+- 2003: President George W. Bush signs a $350 billion tax-cut package, the third-largest in history at the time.

-2015: Former Speaker of the House Denis Hastert is charged with attempting to evade banks’ reporting requirements and lying to the FBI in relation to his covering up of previous sexual misconduct.
+- 2015: Former Speaker of the House Dennis Hastert is charged with attempting to evade banks’ reporting requirements and lying to the FBI in relation to his covering up of previous sexual misconduct.

+- 2019: The U.S. Supreme Court on declines to take up a challenge to a transgender bathroom policy for a Pennsylvania school district, allowing it to go into effect.